PennyLaneAI/pennylane/doc/introduction/transforming_circuits.rst

 Transforming circuits
 =====================

-A quantum transform is a crucial concept in PennyLane, representing a function that takes a circuit as input and yields one or more transformed circuits along with a post-processing function.
-The post-processing function is applied to the results obtained after executing the transformed circuit.
-This becomes particularly valuable when a transform generates multiple circuits, requiring a method to aggregate the results, such as through parameter shift or Hamiltonian expansion.
+A quantum transform is a crucial concept in PennyLane, it is represented by a function that takes a circuit as input and yields one or more transformed circuits along with a post-processing function.
+The post-processing function is applied to the results obtained after executing the transformed circuit(s).
+This becomes particularly valuable when a transform generates multiple circuits, requiring a method to aggregate the results (e.g. parameter shift or Hamiltonian expansion).

-In the PennyLane framework, these requirements are translated as follows:
+In PennyLane, these requirements are translated as follows:

 * A transform accepts a :class:`~.QuantumTape` as its primary input and returns a sequence of :class:`~.QuantumTape` and an associated processing function.